rust-lang/rfcs/text/0000-sized-hierarchy.md

       Neither new trait can be implemented by hand.
         - It's implied that `DynSized` is implemented for all dynamically sized types, but it isn't clear.
-    - Despite being relatively brief, this RFC has lots of comments.
+    - Despite being relatively brief, RFC 2984 has lots of comments.
         - The author argues that `?DynSized` is okay and disagrees with previous concerns about complexity and that all existing bounds would need to be reconsidered in light of `?DynSized`.